sudhasanshi/PythonPractice/README.md

 use this module need to import sys module.
 syntax: import sys

- a) sys.argv : It is a list in python which contains the command line arguments passed to the script.
+ a) sys.argv :(argv-argument vector) It is a list in python which contains the command line arguments passed to the script.
 The first element is the script name.
    example: import sys
    print(sys.argv) - It will print the name and argument passed